Shoulder impingement syndrome: Causes

 Weight training exercises where the arms are elevated above shoulder height but in an internally rotated position such as the upright row have been suggested as a cause of subacromial impingement.
 Another common cause of Impingement syndrome is restrictions in the range movement of the scapulo-thoracic surfaces.
 Commonly, one or more ribs between rib 2 and rib 7/8 on the side of the impingement may jut out slightly and/or feel hard when the person springs on it or them.
 When this occurs, the scapula is raised and anteverted (angled forwards).
 This in turn pushes the acromion and the humeral head out of its usual anatomical position placing pressure downwards at the head of the humerus at the position of the nerve thus causing the impingement syndrome.
 This is visibly demonstrated by a slightly raised and protracted shoulder girdle.
 Note: the humerus anteverts in this position causing a more protrusive section of the humerus to press upwards towards the acromion.

+Sleeping with the arm in the overhead position can cause shoulder impingement and may account for shoulder symptoms in those ordinarily not considered to be at risk.
+This position begins in infancy and continues throughout one’s life.
+Since we are unconscious at night, this is rarely recognized as a cause of shoulder impingement.
+Impingement (pinching) of the rotator cuff tendon every night causes injury to the cells of the rotator cuff tendon and some cells may die.
+Over time, very few cells may be left to hold the rotator cuff together resulting in a complete tear of this tendon with minimal trauma.
+When the cells die, the contents of the cell are released locally.
+Some of these contents are chemicals that are toxic to the surrounding tissues (nociceptive).
+This may cause spasm and pain in the adjacent muscle of the rotator cuff, the supraspinatus muscle.
+This shoulder muscle is between the shoulder and the base of the neck and is a likely cause of common chronic neck pain.
+This can easily be treated by keeping the arm down at one’s side at night, and not overhead.